muskanm07/emotune/README.md

 Most music apps ask you to pick a mood from a dropdown.
 But moods aren't dropdowns — they're messy, layered, and specific.

 Emotune lets you describe exactly how you feel in your own words.
-The Gemini AI interprets it and surfaces Spotify tracks that fit the emotional texture of what you wrote — not just the genre, but the *feeling*.
+The Gemini API interprets it and surfaces tracks that fit the emotional texture of what you wrote — not just the genre, but the feeling.

-Type `"anxious about tomorrow but trying to stay calm"` and get something completely different from `"sad"`.
-That's the point.
+Type *"anxious about tomorrow but trying to stay calm"* and get something completely different from *"sad."* That's the point.

 ---